code-not-found/code-not-found.github.io/_posts/java/2017-11-18-java-download-install-jdk-7-windows.md

     <img src="{{ site.url }}/assets/images/posts/java/java-7-jdk-location.png" alt="java 7 jdk location">
 </figure>

-Next the installer will present the installation location of the public JRE.
-You can choose to skip this part of the installer as the JDK installed in the previous step comes with a private JRE.
+Next, the installer will present the installation location of the [public JRE](https://docs.oracle.com/javase/8/docs/technotes/guides/install/windows_jdk_install.html#CHDJCCEG){:target="_blank"}.
+We will skip this part of the installer as the JDK installed in the previous step comes with a private JRE that can run developed code.
 Just press <var>Cancel</var> and confirm by clicking <var>Yes</var> in the popup window.

 <figure>
     <img src="{{ site.url }}/assets/images/posts/java/java-7-public-jre-location.png" alt="java 7 public jre location">